Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Results and Discussion

-When we fit regression using all features (\textbf{all}), the country of origin of fine-tuning data (i.e., features \textit{Denmark}, \textit{France}, \textit{UK}, etc.) tends to overall explain the variance of specialization effect on model performance as well or better than the specialization approach (demographically-informed DS-* variants and demographically uninformed MLM).
-The specialization approach features (MLM, DS-Tok, and DS-Seq), however, do appear among the most important features in most settings, suggesting that knowing the specialization approach does help predicting the performance of the specialized model.
+We summarize the results of our meta-regression analysis in Table~\ref{tab:meta}.
+For each task, we list the selected features paired with the RMSE scores.
+When we fit regression using all features (\textbf{all}), the country of origin of fine-tuning data (i.e., features \textit{Denmark}, \textit{France}, \textit{UK}, etc.) tends to overall explain the variance of specialization effect on model performance as good as or even better than the specialization approach (demographically-informed DS-* variants and demographically-uninformed MLM).
+The specialization approach features (MLM, DS-Tok, and DS-Seq), however, do appear among the most important features in most settings, suggesting that knowing the specialization approach does help predict the performance of the specialized model.
 Note, however, that in terms of assessing whether demographic information generally improves specialization, this needs to be combined with actual task performance results from Tables \ref{tab:all_mbert} and \ref{tab:monoberts}.
-For example, feature DS-Tok is among the most important features for SA performance after \textit{gender} specialization: looking at the results for DS-Tok in both Tables \ref{tab:all_mbert} and \ref{tab:monoberts}, we see that it, in most cases, scores above MLM -- this, in turn, suggests that demographically-informed gender specialization does (regardless of other factors) improve the downstream SA performance.

-The ablation results offer a complementary view into the importance of individual features: the larger the increase in RMSE when excluding a feature (compared to using all features), the more important the feature.
-The regressions in which we exclude the information on the specialization approach (\textbf{-A}) result in highest RMSE for gender specialization and both extrinsic tasks (SA and TD).
-In all other setups (AC for both gender and age specialization, as well as SA and TD for age), there's another type of information, removal of which results in less predictable specialization effect (e.g., AC after age specialization, the \textbf{-M} setting increases the RMSE the most, indicating that features indicating the demographic composition of the fine-tuning dataset -- <35, >45 or balanced (X) -- jointly have the largest effect on performance).
+For example, feature DS-Tok is among the most important features for SA performance after \textit{gender} specialization: looking at the results for DS-Tok in both Tables \ref{tab:all_mbert} and \ref{tab:monoberts}, we see that it achieves, in most cases, scores above MLM -- this, in turn, suggests that demographically-informed gender specialization does (regardless of other factors) improve the downstream SA performance.
+The ablation results offer a complementary view into the importance of individual features: the larger the increase in RMSE when excluding a feature (compared to using all features), the more important the feature is.
+The regressions in which we exclude the information on the specialization approach (\textbf{-A}) result in the highest RMSE for gender specialization on both extrinsic tasks (SA and TD).
+In all other setups (AC for both gender and age specialization, as well as SA and TD for age), there is another type of information, the removal of which results in a less predictable specialization effect: for instance, AC after age specialization, the \textbf{-C} setting increases the RMSE the most, representing that features indicating the demographic composition of the country factor of the fine-tuning dataset jointly have the largest effect on performance.